 Software: Route Planning and Optimization

 At its essence, a business needs to make money.
-The core tool needed is a Route planning and optimization software, such as Upper Route Planner.
+The core equipment needed is a Route planning and optimization software, such as Upper Route Planner.
 The main reason that you need a Route Planner is because of the “Travelling Salesperson Problem.”
 As we’ve covered in other articles, when you have 12 stops, you are in the millions of combinations possible.
 It’s impossible to guess the best route.

 Upper Route Planner is the ideal solution for any company looking to deliver packages or food.
 We feature a multi-platform app, an unlimited number of routes, unlimited stops, the ability to collaborate in teams, a simple and well-designed user interface, and outstanding customer support.